10 things you must do in South West WA

-Book now: BIG4 Denmark Ocean Beach Holiday Park.
+Nearby park: BIG4 Denmark Ocean Beach Holiday Park.

 Remove yourself from the sparkling scenery scattered throughout South West WA and spend time at this moving attraction.
 Albany was the final departure point for the first Anzac troops headed to the battlefields of World War I, so it has a strong connection to the theme at hand.

 The centre commemorates the Anzac spirit via compelling and emotive stories from the viewpoint of war-related individuals, which allows visitors to better relate to and appreciate the subject.
 Not to be missed when in Albany.

 Read more about the best things to see and do in Albany here.